 The south east Peloponnese peninsula in Greece is a dream destination for holidaymakers.
 If you want quiet stretches of beautiful sandy beaches, you've got it.
 If you want to see archaeological sites, then Ancient Messene is nearby.
 And if you want to see castles, then look no further than Koroni and Methoni, otherwise known as The Eyes of Venice in Greece.

-Koroni and Methoni have always been coveted by the various powers which have controlled the coastal area around the Peloponnese throughout the ages.
+Koroni and Methoni castle have always been coveted by the various powers which have controlled the coastal area around the Peloponnese throughout the ages.
 They occupy key strategic positions, and have also been very important centres for trade and maritime traffic.
 Built by the Venetians in the 13th century, the castles have stood through siege, war and natural disaster.
-Today, the castles of Koroni and Methoni are open to the public, and are major Peloponnese tourist attractions.
+Today, Koroni castle and Methoni castle are open to the public, and are major Peloponnese tourist attractions.
 If you are planning a Peloponnese road trip, you should definitely include them in your itinerary.

 Koroni Castle is an excellent example of Venetian castle architecture, and was built in the 13th century.
 The castle we see today has of course been altered throughout the years, with the Ottomans being the last to leave their mark.
 Today, Koroni Castle is free to enter and explore.